jayasaisrikar/space_debris/README.md

 ## Model
 The predictive model used in this project is trained to estimate the time a space object spends in orbit based on various features.
 It uses scikit-learn's machine learning tools for model development and joblib for saving/loading the trained model.

-## License
-This project is licensed under the MIT License.

 ## Author
-This project was developed by [Your Name].
+This project was developed by Jaya Sai Srikar.

 Feel free to reach out for any questions or contributions!